ahmetefe3423/CSCI_5511_Final_Project/target_sharing/README.md

 ### `RoundRobin`
 - File: `round_robin.py`
 - Very simple baseline:
-  - Iterate through targets and assign them in a round-robin fashion over robots.
+  - Iterates through targets and assigns them in a round-robin fashion over robots.
 - Ignores distances; useful as a sanity check and baseline.

 ---